What Is a Network Security Audit?

-So, instead of worrying about an impending audit, you should embrace the process; it’s always better to be proactive instead of reactive.
+So, instead of worrying about an impending network security audit, you should embrace the process; it’s always better to be proactive instead of reactive.
 Plus, it’s important to keep in mind the end goal is to improve your organization and protect your customers.

 A lot of people only think about security and risk assessments once it’s too late– it’s after the breach or the cyberattack, instead of being proactive and implementing a laid out information security process before it’s too late.
 And this isn’t just an abstract idea.
-There are a number of well-known breaches that stem from not only a lack of investment in IT, but a lack of an audit trail and network security to really battle against.
+There are a number of famous data breaches that stem from not only a lack of investment in IT, but a lack of an audit trail and network security to really battle against.

-These are just two examples of breaches that most likely could have been prevented, or found sooner, if audits were implemented into their security policies.
+These are just two examples of breaches that most likely could have been prevented, or found sooner, if network security audits were implemented into their security policies.
 In order to best battle against any of these potential threats is to ensure consistent audits.
 They’re fundamental in preventing these types of breaches.

 Here are five keys to preparing for successful network security assessments:

 1. Identify Sensitive Data

 First, conduct an inventory of the type of data you will be handling for your clients and how that data will be stored and used within your system.
 While this may seem like a simple task, it gives rise to more complex questions.
 For example, is the client providing all sensitive data, or will your organization use client data to generate additional sensitive data?
 If so, will client-provided data be stored and maintained separately from company generated data?

 Access to sensitive data should be as limited as possible.
 Limitation begins by identifying the individuals who require access to the data and the means by which that access will be provided.